Sadie Robertson Returns To Social Media After Week Long Digital Detox

-Duck Dynasty star Sadie Robertson turned to Instagram on Thursday, August 13 to share four snapshots taken over the past week.
+Duck Dynasty star Sadie Robertson returned to Instagram on Thursday, August 13 to share four snapshots taken over the past week.
 The 23-year-old spent time away from social media while undergoing an Internet detox.
-She spent the detox outside enjoying nature with family and friends.
+She spent the time outside, enjoying nature with family and friends.

 The first photo was a group picture featuring a few famous faces including Willie Robertson, Will Robertson Jr., Rebecca Robertson, and several other familiar figures from Duck Dynasty.
 Sadie stood in the center of the group interlocking arms with her husband Christian Huff.
-The incredible picturesque background included tall trees, a deep blue body of water and enormous mountains.
+The incredible, picturesque background included tall trees, a deep blue body of water and enormous mountains.

-Other photos included in the post depicted Sadie and her husband on a scenic bike ride together on a trail stretching through the mountains.
+Other photos included in the post depicted Sadie and her husband on a scenic bike ride together on a trail that stretched through the mountains.
 She was dressed casually for the occasion in a blue tie-dye T-shirt and black biker shorts.
 She accessorized with a few bracelets on one wrist and shielded her eyes with a pair of sunglasses.
 She finished off the look with a pair of sneakers.

 View this post on Instagram